How to Create Context Memory

 Manual Notes and Guidance

-• Just like senior analysts writing notes or runbooks, teams can manually add information to the Context Memory bank that is not tied to a specific investigation.
+• Just like senior analysts writing notes or runbooks, teams can manually add information to Context Memory that is not tied to a specific investigation

 Automated Ingestion